Ponte Coperto

-The Ponte Coperto ("Covered Bridge") or the Ponte Vecchio ("Old Bridge") is a stone and brick arch bridge over the Ticino River in Pavia, Italy.
+The Ponte Coperto ("Covered Bridge") or the Ponte Vecchio ("Old Bridge") is a stone and brick arch bridge over the river Ticino in Pavia, Italy.

 The previous bridge, dating from 1354 (itself a replacement for a Roman construction), was heavily damaged by Allied action in 1945.

 A debate on whether to fix or replace the bridge ended when the bridge partially collapsed in 1947, requiring new construction, which began in 1949.
 The new bridge is based on the previous one, which had seven arches to the current bridge's five.

 The current bridge, like its predecessor, bears a chapel.
+The Ponte Coperto was, until the nineteenth century, the only brick bridge over the Ticino from Lake Maggiore to its confluence with the Po.

 History

 Roman bridge

+In pre-Roman times, Ticino flowed into the Po valley below the point where the bridge now stands.
+At the confluence of the two rivers, in territory then controlled by populations of the Golasecca culture, around 600 BC, according to Livy, the Celtic prince Bellovesus defeated the Etruscans and, after settling on this territory with his people, then founded, further north, the city of Milan.

+In 218 BC, when the meeting point between Ticino and Po had moved downstream several kilometers, the Romans, led by Publius Cornelius Scipio, threw a bridge over the Ticino where now stands Pavia, which they destroyed after the defeat, suffered by Hannibal, in the battle of Ticinus.

 In Roman times, in the ancient town of Ticinum, there already was a bridge which connected the two shores of the river Ticino in the same location as the contemporary Ponte Coperto.
 The base of one of the central piers is still visible nowadays when there are low water levels.
 The orientation of the pier is proof that in Roman age the direction of the current of the river was different.
 It is believed that the Roman bridge was built during the Augustan age.

 Legend

 According to the legend, in 999, on Christmas Eve, a few pilgrims wanted to attend the midnight mass in town but, because of the thick fog, their boats could not cross the river.
 Suddenly, a man in red clothes arrived, and he promised that he would immediately build a bridge in exchange of the first soul crossing the bridge.
-That man was the devil, and he was recognised only by the Archangel Michael, who had arrived from the church nearby.
+The man in red was the devil, and he was recognised only by the Archangel Michael, who had arrived from the church nearby.
 Michael pretended to accept the deal but, once the bridge was built, a goat crossed it first.
 The bridge therefore also became known as Ponte del Diavolo ('Devil's Bridge').